SOCIAL MEDIA MARKETING

 Schedule Social Media Posts Like a Pro, with Categories

-But first – let’s be clear about what we mean by “categories.”
 Take a look at the last ten things you put out on social media.
 Can you start grouping them together in some way?
-For instance, are some links to other people’s content, some questions to your audience, and some links to your own content?
-Congratulations – those are all categories!
+For instance, are some links to other people's content, some questions to your audience, and some links to your own content?
+Congratulations - those are all categories!

-Creating content in batches.
+Creating content in batches

 One of the biggest advantages to categorizing your content is that it lets you easily create content in batches.
 This saves you time and makes your monthly social media strategy more efficient.